hangry-ateball/hangry-ateball-fe/README.md

 - Learning React Native and technologies along with it like Expo and use of simulators
 - Using new testing framework, Cypress
 - COVID-19 impacts including remote work and affecting live restaurant data

-### Overview of Site:
-Can’t figure out where to eat?
-Shake the magic “ateball” for a restaurant recommendation and let all your friends know where to meet you with a text notification.

-more detail here

 Endpoints here:
 - Endpoint for a longitude and latitude: